icookycom/IDM-Midpoint-DEMO-EPPL/Docker/Readme.md

 <br>
 <b>Under Development</b><br>
 EPPL 1.03 Release Date: foreseeable future<br>
-- Will be Fixed User Boss(maybe others) can see members in LDAP System Role, but not in GUI Roles (and that's good)<br>
+- Will be Fixed User Manager(maybe others) can see members in LDAP System Role, but not in GUI Roles (and that's good)<br>
+- Will be Fixed User Manager cant see additional name of his subordinates<br>